mzazon/awesome-cloud-projects/aws/archiving-data-s3-intelligent-tiering/archiving-data-s3-intelligent-tiering.md

 3. Basic understanding of S3 storage classes and pricing
 4. Sample data for testing (at least 1 GB recommended)
 5. Understanding of organizational sustainability goals and metrics
+6. Estimated cost: S3 Intelligent-Tiering monitoring at $0.0025/1,000 objects/month, Lambda costs ~$0.20/million invocations, CloudWatch metrics ~$0.30/metric/month

-> **Note**: S3 Intelligent-Tiering has monitoring and automation charges of $0.0025 per 1,000 objects.
-Evaluate this cost against potential savings for your specific use case.
+> **Note**: S3 Intelligent-Tiering has monitoring charges of $0.0025 per 1,000 objects monthly.
+For objects larger than 128KB that are accessed infrequently, the automatic cost optimization typically provides significant savings that exceed monitoring costs.

 ## Preparation